across the world

-We focused on several scenarios, and figured out the best way to keep finances stable, without having to cut anything or lose any lines of credit available.
-We made sure to be very communicative with those that could help us, if we needed it.
+Faced with the uncertainty of the pandemic’s impact and the high demand in the lending world, we strategically analyzed various scenarios to maintain financial stability without resorting to cutting expenses or sacrificing available lines of credit, prioritizing open communication with potential sources of assistance.
 The pandemic has caused some changes for us, and cut costs, but keeping to core values is one of the best things that you can do.

 8. Refocus Capital

 Keep your cash flow in check by scaling back what you don’t need at this time.
 Things have naturally been slower for most during a time that I felt the world was standing still, so consider looking after the pennies by considering freezing your accounts on things like social media scheduling programs, instead focus on tweeting as and when.
 It is likely you will be doing less tweeting, so you can perhaps cut this back for a while and refocus the money on keeping cash flow where you need it to be.